 cost to spare seats change. changes.

-Electric vehicles would be marginally cheaper to run but the capital outlay would

-be significantly higher than diesel/petrol vehicles.
+Electric vehicles would be marginally cheaper to run but the capital outlay would be significantly higher than diesel/petrol vehicles.
 Clarification was provided to the Committee around the PSVR regulations from Welsh Government and the dates set for implementation.
 Why was the vacant seat scheme cancelled.
-The vehicles used to transport children to school were not PSVAR compliant and therefore the Council were not authorised to provide the spare seat scheme within the

-regulations of the Department for Transport.

-It was commented that equity of the

-spare seat scheme would mean a cheaper option than parents driving

-children to school.
+The vehicles used to transport children to school were not PSVAR compliant and therefore the Council were not authorised to provide the spare seat scheme within the regulations of the Department for Transport.
+It was commented that equity of the spare seat scheme would mean a cheaper option than parents driving children to school. available around the number of private companies that were compliant with PSVAR.
+Concerns were raised that smaller Transport contracts will be renewed at the end of July 2025. firms may find it difficult to comply.
+Concerns raised that if the spare seat scheme was available out of catchment areas, it may encourage parents to choose a different school.

-Operators have been required to provide

-available around the number of private companies that were fleet information to the Welsh Government.

-compliant with PSVAR.
-Transport contracts will be renewed at the end of July 2025.

-Concerns were raised that smaller

-firms may find it difficult to comply.

-Concerns raised that if the spare seat scheme was available out of

-catchment areas, it may encourage

-parents to choose a different

-school.

 The Cabinet Member expressed the complexity of the process and added that the Council supported 68 operators.
-Twice

-yearly meetings were held with operators to enable information to be gathered.
+Twice yearly meetings were held with operators to enable information to be gathered.
 The spare seat scheme was not an income generating scheme.

-If a school would like to amend a 0 0
+If a school would like to amend a cluster would transport be provided.

-raise any concerns from schools around

-provided. any changes to cluster areas.

-ecommend the Home to School Transport